burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Coroutines (C++20)

-The execution of the usual function includes the ability to perform the following action in the underlying platform:
+The execution of the usual function includes the ability to perform the following actions in the underlying platform:
 * Create stack frame
 * Execute function
 * Return value